 Hemp Seed Oil

-Hemp essential oil is not the same as hemp seed essential oil which is a non-psychoactive oil made from cold-pressed hemp seeds of the Cannabis sativa species are highest among hemp (Cannabis) species in Omega 3,6 and gamma linolenic acid (GLA).
+The easiest to explain is Hemp essential oil is not the same as hemp seed essential oil which is a non-psychoactive oil made from cold-pressed hemp seeds of the Cannabis ruderalis species.
+This species is used because it produces the largest amount of seeds per acre and dollar invested.
+They are also the highest among Cannabis in species in essential oils – Omega 3,6 and 9 gamma linolenic acid (GLA).

 Culinary chefs use hemp seed oil for what is described as an earthy, nutty flavor.
-It is also consumed orally as a dietary supplement for Vitamin E and Omega 3, 6 and 9 essential fatty acids.
+It is also consumed orally as a dietary supplement for Vitamin E and Omega 3, 6 and 9 essential fatty acids which are not produced by our bodies and must be delivered via foods and/or supplements.

 Industrial Hemp Harvesting in France

 From a biological perspective, essential oils are those oils that are found to be rich in aromatic and/or therapeutic characteristics.
-The very components of the cannabis plant that protects it from predators and fungus are the same ones that give cannabis oils their various distinctive aromas.
+The very components of the Cannabis plant that protects it from predators and fungus are the same ones that give Cannabis oils their various distinctive aromas as well as the myriad flowers and plants used to produce perfumes and aromatic oils.

-These fragrances are quite varied and they are individually characteristic of various strains and hybrids.
-As Mother Nature would have it, these fragrant and healing substances called “terpenes” are the very substances that first attracted humans to cannabis later to discover its medicinal value.
+These fragrances are obviously varied and they are individually characteristic of various strains and hybrids of these flowers and plants.
+As Mother Nature would have it, these fragrant and healing substances called “terpenes” are the very substances that first attracted humans (and many land mammals) to Cannabis, only later to discover its medicinal value.

-One could say that they play as important a role in the pollination of the plants as they do for humans who have used it for thousands of years in beauty treatments, masking/attracting scents, aromatherapy, stimulant, and aphrodisiac.
+One could say that they play as important a role in the pollination of the plants as they do for humans who have used it for thousands of years in beauty treatments, masking/attracting scents, aromatherapy, organic stimulants and aphrodisiacs.

 Its vast potential for multitudes of much-needed products ranging from medicine to sustainable farming for its versatile fibers and extracts.
 Hemp essential oil benefits are far-reaching indeed.